sosokruashvili/wp-sticker-notes/README.md

 position on any page.
 For example: administrator can create sticker for developer or content manager on exact position where the problem is or fix needed.

-This tool is very usefull in website testing stage.
+This tool is very usefull on website testing stage.